wojtha/last_tweet/README.txt

-Author of this module respects the rule from Drupal Standards: there should be only one module with given functionality hosted on Drupal.org and there is also the rule saying that module which is only simpliest version of some more complex module should be abandoned.
+Author of this module respects the rule from Drupal Standards: there should be only one module with given functionality hosted on Drupal.org and there is also the rule saying that module which is only simplier version of some more complex module should be abandoned.

 __________________________________________________________________________________________